 Proceed with caution!

-I’ve seen people make rash decisions over the years because some online “guru” made them believe they could join whatever “program” and make 10k in 30 days or whatever income claims they are making.
+I’ve seen people make rash decisions over the years because some online “guru” made them believe they could make 10k in just 30 days or whatever income claims they are making.

-Yes, there is good money to be made having an online business, but it takes time and effort.
+Yes, there is good money to be made having an online business and some people make A LOT of money, but it does take time and effort.

 It requires patience and a solid work ethic as well.